Peter Solomon - Head Women's Swimming Coach

 Devon O'Nalty - Diving Coach

-Devon O’Nalty, a 2008 graduate of Marist College, enters his fourth year as Wesleyan's men's and women's diving coach in 2013-14, having joined the Wesleyan coaching staff during the 2010-11 season.
+Devon O’Nalty, a 2008 graduate of Marist College, enters his fifth year as Wesleyan's men's and women's diving coach in 2014-15, having joined the Wesleyan coaching staff during the 2010-11 season.
 A four-year veteran diver at Marist, Devon capped his outstanding career by securing the three-meter title at the ECAC Division I Championship and capturing second place on the one-meter board.
 For his effort, Devon was rewarded with the Diver of the Meet honor.
 He went on to compete in the Zone A NCAA qualifying meet, placing 10th of 31 on the low board and 16th on the high board.

 During his career at Marist, Devon was the James Pizzani Award winner for outstanding community service, work ethic and leadership ability.
 He also received the Men’ Coaches Award and was the swimming & diving team MVP.
 A communications major, Devon served as public relations director for Marist’s student-run TV station as a senior.
 He also was a student assistant in the admissions office for two years.